White shirt/white or red polo shirt

 All children should wear black shoes with their uniform.
 Fashion trainers should not be worn.

 Footwear for Games and PE

-Black shorts & white PE t-shirt with school logo
+Black shorts, white school PE t-shirt* and school hoodie.

-When the weather gets wetter and colder, your children will defintely need a track suit or jogging bottoms with a warm jumper or tracksuit top which must be different from their school uniform cardigan or sweatshirt.
+When the weather gets wetter and colder, your children will defintely need a track suit or jogging bottoms with a warm jumper, tracksuit top or school hoodie which must be different from their school uniform cardigan or sweatshirt.
 Please note that jeans, tracksuit bottoms or black trousers, trainers and 'fashion' shoes, and brightly coloured socks are not recognised as suitable attire for school.

 The wearing of any jewellery by children in school is not advisable, since it invariably gets lost or broken.
 Most importantly, earrings can cause injury, because youngsters run about at breaktime and risk having their ears damaged when climbing or brushing against their playmates.
 If parents decide to allow their children to wear jewellery at school, please ensure it is inexpensive or small (ie; earring studs to avoid snagging or catching).
 During games lessons the children must be able to remove their earrings themselves or bring tape to cover them safely.
 Thank you.

 Since school is a place of work, we ask that the children tuck their shirts in.
 We have all agreed that “shirts out” are fine for holidays but “shirts in” are much smarter.